Team: Programs | Commitment: Career | Location: Washington DC

 - Monitor projects to ensure programmatic compliance and contractual and financial compliance in collaboration with the Operations and Compliance Department, as well as achievement of project deliverables and impact;

-- Field travel for site visits, temporary assignments to assist in field office work efforts, general evaluation of program progress and potential, and collection of program information will be required;
+- Field travel for site visits, temporary assignments to assist in field office work efforts, start-up, general evaluation of program progress and potential, and collection of program information will be required;

 - Manage sub-contractors contractual and technical deliverables;